whitefusionhq/ellisflutes_site/src/_world_flutes/xiao.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/765838414?h=b6f5e4b5a1&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Tang xiao video 1"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-The length of the xiao ranges from around 24” for the smallest xiao up to 36” and it has more than a two octave range.
+The xiao has more than a two octave range.
 Skillfully handled it will play four notes of the third (altissimo) octave.
 Very skilled players can (technically) achieve fully chromatic play by the use of half-holing, though such notes are not as strong as open-holed notes.

 The Xiao (like the rim blown flutes) is an end blown embouchure flute.
 If a player has experience on any of these flutes they will find the Xiao to be accessible.
 Just like switching between any two embouchure flutes that are of a different make, adjustments will have to be made, but the skills required for any one of these flutes will translate to any of the others given some patience.

-For the ultimate online xiao resource in the English language, I strongly encourage a visit to Scott August’s site <a target="_blank" href="http://santafefluteschool.com/resources/xiao/">HERE</a>

 ### Sound Samples